Guides/Earned Settlement Changes

 Variable qualifying period

-The most impactful change is that the qualifying period for ILR would no longer be a fixed 5 years for everyone.
+The most impactful change is that the qualifying period for indefinite leave to remain would no longer be a fixed 5 years for everyone.
 Instead, the qualifying period would range from 5 years (for those scoring 40+ points) to 10 years (for those scoring 0-9 points).
 This means some applicants could wait twice as long as they do under the current system.

 Points-based assessment